-The Student Assistance Fund is expected to re-open for the forthcoming academic year on Tues 26th Sept.
+The Student Assistance Fund is now open for the 2017/18 academic year.

 The Student Assistance Fund provides financial assistance for full-time higher education students who are experiencing financial difficulties whilst attending college.

 The Student Assistance Fund is part supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 The Student Assistance Fund provides a further source of funding for higher education students in addition to the Student Grant.